lxcalghost/Managethis/README.md

 # Managethis
 A lightweight way to manage your HTPC.

-There may be small fixes here and there but for the most part there will be no more updates.
+There will be no more updates.
-A better, more robust PHP version is available at https://github.com/mescon/Muximux
+A more robust PHP version is available at https://github.com/mescon/Muximux A NodeJS version with a built-in webserver in available at https://github.com/onedr0p/manage-this-node

 -----------------